Reason to be cheerful in these times of unrelenting challenge

 Our School Priorities for 2018-19

-1. Raising the achievement of our children, particularly in maths.
+1. Raising the achievement of our children, particularly in writing and maths.

 2. Maximising the impact of the work of our teaching assistants so they can further accelerate the progress of our most vulnerable children in terms of their happiness, safety and learning.